 These toys are gorgeous, and come with a sense of vintage whimsy.
 They look cool enough that you won’t have to hide them from site when guests come to visit, and they may even strike up a conversation, since they have a comforting old-timey look to them.

-Just like the Hevea toys, there’s no worry of mould growing in Oli & Carol toys, as they are sealed to prevent water from getting in.
-And they’re all PVC, BPA, Phthalates and Nitrosamines free
+Just like the Hevea toys, there’s no worry of mould growing in Oli & Carol toys.
+The company seals them to prevent water from getting in.
+And they’re all PVC, BPA, Phthalates and Nitrosamines free.